Databricks vs. Snowflake: The Definitive Guide

 Databricks Delta Lake also has a Time Travel feature, that works very similar to Snowflake.
 Data stored within Delta Lake is automatically versioned so that historical versions of that data can be accessed for future use.
 One of the major advantages of Databricks lies in the fact, that it runs on Spark and since Spark is based on object-level storage, Databricks does not actually ever store any data.
 This also means that Databricks could address on-prem use cases.

 Snowflake’s billing model is based on individual warehouse usage.
 Warehouses come in several sizes (X-Small, Small, Medium, Large, X-Large, etc.).
 The cost and server/cluster number for all of these sizes vary drastically.
-Base pricing for an X-small Snowflake warehouse at approximately $0.00056 per second.
-There is likely some sort of discount depending on the tier chosen (i.e. Standard, Standard +, Enterprise, and Business Critical).
+Base pricing for an X-small Snowflake warehouse starts at approximately 0.0003 credits per second or one credit hour.
+The on-demand costs for an X-Small warehouse on Snowflake Standard Edition begin at $2 per credit.

-However, with each increase in warehouse size, the pricing doubles.
+With each increase in the size of the warehouse, the pricing or credit usage doubles.
 Snowflake does offer several plans to pre-purchase credits based on usage.
 In most cases, the pre-purchase capacity plans offer lower rates compared to the on-demand price.
-Snowflake’s “pay-as-you-go” model has eliminated the expensive capacity that companies had to purchase with traditional warehouse solutions.
+However, credit costs vary substantially depending on the business tier.
 On-demand storage costs for Snowflake begin at $40 per month and $23 per TB for upfront customers.

 Compute pricing for Databricks is based on DBUs (Databricks processing units).
 There are three business price tiers, Classic, Premium, and Enterprise.
 Pricing starts as low as $0.07 per DBU and can get as high as $0.65 depending on the DBU size.